Housing affordability is a significant issue for many New Zealand families, the economy and government.

 Housing Accord and Special Housing Areas

 The Housing Accord and Special Housing Areas legislation introduced as part of Budget 2013 will enable the streamlining of new housing developments.
-The legislation will apply for three years and allows special housing areas to be designated under accords between the Government and council, such as the Auckland Housing Accord.
+The legislation will apply for three years and allows special housing areas to be designated under accords between the Government and council, such as the Auckland Housing Accord and the Wellington City Housing Accord [605 KB PDF].

 Documents for downloading